modern-fortran/neural-fortran/README.md

 ```

 For the time being, you need to specify the same compiler flags to `fpm test`
-as you did in `fpm build` so that fpm can figure out to use the same build
+as you did in `fpm build` so that fpm knows it should use the same build
 profile.

 See [Fortran Package Manager](https://github.com/fortran-lang/fpm) for more info on fpm.